baochip/baochip-1x/README.md

 # Baochip 1x

 This repo contains the open source elements of the Baochip 1x.
+This repo focuses on the hardware elements of the Baochip 1x.

+Developers are referred to the official Rust SDK, located in the [Xous](https://github.com/betrusted-io/xous-core/) repo.
+There is a `vscode` extension named `baochip` which can automate build & flash for officially supported development boards.

 ## Code Organization